predragf/propas/README.md

-# PROPAS (The **PRO**perty **PA**tten **S**pecification and Analysis)
+# PROPAS Tool Summary

 ## Short Summary

-PROPAS is a tool set for automated and formal consistency analysis of industrial critical requirements.
+PROPAS (The **PRO**perty **PA**tten **S**pecification and Analysis) is a tool set for automated and formal consistency analysis of industrial critical requirements.
 It consists of three separate engines that provide the overall functionality:

 ### PROPAS UI